novneetnov/movie_review/README.md

 3. [Github Repo](https://github.com/mackenziechild/movie_review)

 This week I built a Movie Review app  where signed in users can post ratings and reviews for the movies.
 Visitors can search their movies.
 Even partial matches work.
 A Movie also shows total number of reviews it has got and also the average user rating.

-I will be deploying this to heroku soon.

 Additional libraries &  gems and resources used:
 1. [Devise: For authentication](https://github.com/plataformatec/devise)